Ma Rainey's Black Bottom (film): Production

+Development

 Denzel Washington initially had a deal with the television network HBO to produce nine of the playwright August Wilson's plays into films, with Ma Rainey's Black Bottom among them.
 By June 2019, the deal had been moved to Netflix.
 Viola Davis, Chadwick Boseman, Glynn Turman, Colman Domingo, and Michael Potts had been cast in the film, with George C. Wolfe set to direct.
 In July 2019, Taylour Paige, Jonny Coyne, Jeremy Shamos, and Dusan Brown joined the cast of the film.
 Maxayn Lewis did most of Rainey's singing for Davis.
 Jeffrey Wright was originally expected to join the film.

+Filming

 Filming commenced on July 8, 2019 in Pittsburgh, with sets converted into 1927 Chicago, and wrapped on August 16, 2019.

 On August 28, 2020, Boseman died of colon cancer during post-production, making Ma Rainey's Black Bottom his final film appearance.
 The film is dedicated to him.